 It is still a 1:1 conversation (even if you’re sending your email to hundreds).
 No one can pop in to leave a hasty comment, “like” it or quickly scroll down to the next thing.

 Just like a letter, the only response possible is to reply directly to the email.
 (Or maybe, forward it on to someone else.)
 They even read like letters!
 You can include personalized salutations and closings, and you can ask for a response.

 Ultimately, the efficacy of email marketing is owed in part to how emails build relationships.

 Because email is direct to one person, you can make your emails stand out with personalization.

 Instinctually, personalization makes us feel special, with 90% of consumers saying they find personalization appealing.
 This, in turn, makes us more interested and invested in the content and more likely to become a paying customer.

-Email personalization options include everything from using the recipient’s name in the email to sending out specific content to each type of subscriber.
+Email personalization options include everything from using the recipient’s name to sending out specific email content to each type of subscriber.